36 Classroom Rules for Student Success

 The only thing more boring for your students than a long, black-and-white list of rules nailed to the wall on the first day of school is listening to you read off the list as they sit in their desks and wish they were still on summer vacation.

 Present classroom rules in an engaging way to get creativity flowing on the first day of school.
-Ask students to help make classroom rules posters or short skits that creatively demonstrate the rules for the rest of the class.
-When students are involved with presenting the rules, they’re more likely to remember and uphold them.
+Whether you're teaching middle school or high school, adapt your approach to suit your grade level.
+Ask students to help make classroom rules posters, complete interactive worksheets, or create short skits that creatively demonstrate the rules for the rest of the class.

-Be specific
+Be Specific

 Students, whether they realize it or not, thrive and succeed academically in an environment with clear rules and boundaries.
 General rules and classroom principles are a great place to start, but everyday rules should be clear and specific, with little room for creative interpretation or manipulation.

 If you choose to make rules with your students, ask them to go deeper than general ideas.
-Have them consider what rules look like in practice, and what the consequences for breaking certain rules should be.
+Have them consider what rules look like in practice and what the consequences for breaking certain rules should be.

 Make learning fun, adaptive and insightful